arnaudmathias/arnaudmathias.github.io/about.md

 keywords: about page, about me, arnaud mathias, the author
 ---

 Hi, I'm Arnaud Mathias.
-I'm a [42](https://42.fr) student, mainly interested in Graphics (OpenGL, Vulkan), and GPGPU (OpenCL).
+I'm a [42](https://42.fr) student, mainly interested in real-time computer graphics.
-The goal of this website is to force myself to keep my personal projects documented.
+I spend much of my spare time working on graphics-related side projects.
+The main goal of this website is to force myself to keep those projects documented.
 Any question, shoot me an email at **arndmathias@gmail.com**